loopsocial/firework-purchase-tracking/README.md

     <img width="1840" src="https://github.com/loopsocial/firework-purchase-tracking/assets/87154260/e5f29090-b3cb-4219-b19d-60297ac19d3e">

   - Click **Save**.

+  3. ### Validate the implementation
-  - Valite the implementation: Google tag manager has a [preview]([url](https://support.google.com/tagmanager/answer/6107056)) feature that you can now use to test the integration before putting it live on your website.
+  Google tag manager has a [preview]([url](https://support.google.com/tagmanager/answer/6107056)) feature that you can now use to test the integration before putting it live on your website.
     - Enable the [Preview mode](https://support.google.com/tagmanager/answer/6107056) in Google Tag Manager.
     - Navigate to the DataLayer tab in the Tag Manager Preview panel.
     - Verify that the FireWork Purchase Event is visible under the dataLayer section and is not loaded as a variable of type Object.
 It should be present as a distinct entry within the dataLayer.